OlofHarrysson/sticker/markdown/installation.md

 If you'd like to continue to use Butler after the daily limit is reached you'll have to create your own Google Cloud project.

 ### Setup a Google Cloud Project
 1. Go to [https://cloud.google.com/](https://cloud.google.com/) and create an account.
-Google offers [Free Credits](https://cloud.google.com/free/docs/gcp-free-tier) for new users
+Google offers [Free Credits](https://cloud.google.com/free/docs/gcp-free-tier) for new users.
 2. Create a new project.

 ### Setup Google Cloud Storage
-Googles SpeechToText service requires the sound file to be uploaded to Google's cloud storage.
+Googles **SpeechToText** service requires the sound file to be uploaded to Google's cloud storage.
 1. Go to [https://console.cloud.google.com/storage/](https://console.cloud.google.com/storage/)
 2. Create a new bucket and remember the name.
 Use the default settings for the options.